I CARE ABOUT YOUR TRANSLATION HEALTH

 What a difference an expert makes!

-In medical specialized topics, the professional translator must be more than a linguist who is fluent in two languages, above all when the source material has been written carelessly or is perhaps simply incorrect – which is not uncommon!
+For specialized medical topics, the professional translator must be more than just a linguist who is fluent in two languages, above all when the source material has been written carelessly or is perhaps simply incorrect – which is not uncommon!

-A glaring example are EMA templates where you MUST use specific wordings otherwise your application for marketing authorization can be rejected.
+A glaring example would be EMA templates, where you MUST use specific wording - otherwise your application for marketing authorization can be rejected.

-A simple "linguist" is often unable to avoid medical jargon traps: This is why a Subject Matter Expert like me really makes the difference.
+A simple "linguist" is often unable to understand medical jargon and other linguistic traps: this is why a Subject Matter Expert like myself really makes the difference.

 An editor who is also a doctor

-Editing concentrates less on the form and more on the terminology and involves checking to make sure that correct terminology was used.
+Editing concentrates less on the format and more on the terminology, and involves checking to make sure that correct jargon is used at all times.

-This is achieved by researching each term that raises a doubt, or even terms that are unknown to the editor, just to make sure that the right terms were used.
+This is achieved by researching each word or phrase that sounds doubtful, or is unknown to the editor, to ensure that the right wording is used.

-This typically involves research – whether online or in paper/CD-ROM specialized dictionaries – accompanied by recommended corrections.
+This typically involves research – whether online or with specialized hard copy/CD-ROM dictionaries – accompanied by recommended corrections.

-Undertaking research to find the best translation is very time-consuming and, especially using Internet resources, chances to find unreliable references are very high.
+Undertaking research to find the best translation is very time-consuming - and, especially when using Internet resources, the chances of finding unreliable or erroneous references are very high.

-This is why a translator that is also a doctor is the best professional you can hire
+This is why a translator who is also a doctor is the best professional you can hire

 Doctor in Veterinary Medicine & Geek

 I took my degree in Veterinary Medicine in 1981, then I worked as a veterinary surgeon in my own pet practice for 18 years

-I took my degree in Veterinary Medicine in 1981, then I worked as a veterinary surgeon in my own pet practice for 18 years doing surgery, lab tests, RX, and clinical medicine.
+I took my degree in Veterinary Medicine in 1981, then worked as a veterinary surgeon in my own small animal practice for 18 years doing surgery, lab tests, X-rays and clinical medicine.